CrocSpider/GPTConverse/README.md

 - Voice input and output
 - Continuous conversation flow
-- Uses ChatGPT-4 for generating responses
+- Uses ChatGPT-4 for generating responses, using locally deployed model via ollama.
-- ElevenLabs for turning text responses into voice
+- ElevenLabs for turning text responses into voice or OpenAI.
 - Whisper for transcribing voice input
 - Voice activity detection for dynamic response lengths